Datamuseum-DK/Q1-Emulator/docs/source/background/filesys.rst

   :width: 800
   :align: center

   Q1 floppy disk format.
-Blue lines show which fields are included in the checksum.
+Blue lines show the fields that are included in the checksum.